bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 Tips, Tricks, and Warnings
 --------------------------

-Here are a few things you should know to make efficient use of Active Record associations in your Rails applications:
+Here are a few things you should know to make efficient use of Active Record associations in your Quails applications:

 * Controlling caching
 * Avoiding name collisions